stevenloppe/ctc_wordle/README.md

 # Read Me

-This is a quick and dirty "Starter Project" for a Code the Change volunteer position to prove I can write code.
+This is a quick and dirty "Starter Project" for a Code the Change YYC volunteer position to prove I can write code.

 ## Instructions